June is right around the corner.

 #5.
 Learn How to Identify Puppy Mills

-Huskies, pomskies, golden retrievers — you name it, it’s here.
+Huskies, pomskies, golden retrievers — you name it, they’re here.

-The real story is that these are puppy mills.
+The real story is that these are often puppy mills.

-Puppy mills are any side “business” that someone runs where they own a mother dog for the sole purpose of getting her pregnant, delivering her puppies, and selling the puppies for damn near $1000 per fuzzy butt.
+Puppy mills are any side “business” that someone runs where they own a mother dog for the sole purpose of getting her pregnant, delivering her puppies, and selling the puppies for $1000 (or more) per fuzzy butt.

-Puppy mills start in the spring because Lancasterians buy the puppies in droves, but tourists bring all the cash in the world.
+Puppy mills start in the spring because Lancasterians buy the puppies in droves, and tourists bring an extra influx of cash into the county every year.

 In other words, a well-timed litter can bring a single household something like $12,000 over the course of two weeks.

 The mother dog doesn’t live long in this configuration.
 Repeated pregnancies, especially when started at a young age, drive dogs to the grave like a diet of chocolate and razor blades.